chc-comp/chc-comp.github.io/2018/rules.md

 __Solver submission.__ An entrant to CHC-COMP is an CHC solver submitted by its authors using the [StarExec](http://www.starexec.org) service.
-The execution service enables members of the SMT research community (of which CHC is a fragment) to run solvers on jobs consisting of benchmarks from the SMT-LIB benchmark library.
+The execution service enables members of the SMT research community (which includes some members of the CHC research community) to run solvers on jobs consisting of benchmarks from the SMT-LIB benchmark library.
 Jobs are run on a shared computer cluster.
 The execution service is provided free of charge, but it does require registration to create a login account.
 Registered users may then upload their own solvers to run, or may run public solvers already uploaded to the service.
 Information about how to configure and upload a solver is contained in the StarExec user guide,

 [https://wiki.uiowa.edu/display/stardev/User+Guide](https://wiki.uiowa.edu/display/stardev/User+Guide).
 {: style="text-align: center;" }